vgribov/cv/generic.md

  - **Dates**: 2007 - 2013
  - **Company description**: Russian manufacturer of motion sensors for mechanical engineering.
  - **Responsibilities**: Embedded and workstation software development.
+   Schematics development.
 Board bring up.
-Development of microcontrollers based digital devices.
+Preparation of specifications and documentation.
 Research.
-   Preparation of Terms of Reference.
-Reports and technical documentation writing in accordance with ISO 9001.

 ## Education ##

  - In 2002 graduated from Anichkov Lyceum in St. Petersburg and entered the